 Achieving Certification

-To earn the Greenspace Guardian Certification, participants are expected to attend each of the classes listed below, which will take place weekly starting in January 2025.
-They’re also expected to attend monthly in-field sessions taking place between April and October.
+To earn the Greenspace Guardian Certification, participants are expected to attend each of the classes listed below, which will take place weekly starting in February 2026.
+They’re also expected to attend four in-field sessions in April and May.
+Finally, they are expected to complete or be in the process of completing a capstone project by the fall of 2026.
 Expand the sections below for more detail about each program component.

 -

-Thursday, January 30, 6-8pm: An Introduction to SW Ohio Ecosystems.
-In this class, you’ll learn to identify the key characteristics and types of ecosystems found in SW Ohio, review the historical and current human impacts on southwest Ohio ecosystems, and learn to describe the value healthy ecosystems have for sustainable communities.
+Thursday, February 26, 6-8pm: An Introduction to SW Ohio Ecosystems.
+In this class, you’ll learn to identify the key characteristics and types of ecosystems found in southwest Ohio, review the historical and current human impacts on southwest Ohio ecosystems, and learn to describe the value healthy ecosystems have for sustainable communities.

 -